tqangxl/ionic-devops-cours/README.md

 Ionic MEAN Stack DevOps cours for [Nomades Advenced Technologie](http://nomades.ch).

-### Step 08 | Deploy Front-end PWA on Github
+### Step 09 | Deploy Front-end to test in device
-In this step we'll deploy client Front app Browser version in Github Pages
+In this step we'll all see how to deploy IOS version

 <b>CLI</b>
-- `$ ionic platform add browser`
+- `$ ionic platform add ios`
-- `$ ionic build browser`
+- `$ ionic build ios`

 <b>At this step we'have tree possible way</b>
 #### 1. Build pass True and result work in Prod & in Dev
-- YOUR_DEPLOY_PATH is `./platforms/browser/www`
+- YOUR_DEPLOY_PATH is `./platforms/ios`

 #### 2. Build pass True and result NOT work in Prod but WORK in Dev
 - open projet in browser and open console...
 - see wath you can track and fix error one by one..
   - try build one more time...
-- if error is type of `ERROR Error: No provider for t!...` maybe you can't fix bug... so we have to build app in Angular Dev Mode but with Prod environments variable.
+- if error is type of `ERROR Error: No provider for t!...` maybe you can't fix bug... so we have to build app in Angular Dev Mode but with Prod environments variable.- we have to build app without `--prod` but pass `NODE_ENV`variable to catch Production environments variable.
-- We have to use the folder `./www` to deploy our application.
-- run `$ npm run start:prod` to build `./www` folder in dev mode but with prod environments variable.
-- YOUR_DEPLOY_PATH is `./www`
+- YOUR_DEPLOY_PATH is `./platforms/ios`

 #### 3. Build pass False and result NOT work in prod but WORK in Dev
 - track cli error and fix it one by one.